 The sale and consumption of all alcoholic beverages is subject to Ohio law.
 The Reds reserve the right to limit consumption and/or sale of alcoholic beverages at events.

-All-Star voting for Major League Baseball's annual All-Star Game will take place online during the 2 months prior to the All-Star Game.
+All-Star voting for Major League Baseball’s annual All-Star Game will take place online prior to the All-Star Game.
 You can vote for your favorite players at reds.com!

-* All-You-Can-Eat pass can be added to any game ticket.
-Game ticket not included with $20 pass.
-Limit of two (2) of each item per visit to the stand.
+*All-You-Can-Eat pass may be added to any game ticket.
+Game ticket not included with pass.
+Limit of two (2) of each item per visit to the stand, only one (1) soda cup per customer.
 Hot dogs are not unlimited and are limited to five (5) per person for each customer purchasing the All-You-Can-Eat Pass.

 Guests can request the use of Assisted Listening Devices (ALD) at either TriHealth Fan Accommodation Station located behind Section 119 and 420 in Great American Ball Park.